jashuleyn/ScriptGame/README.md

 ---

 ## Troubleshooting
-### UnicodeDecodeError
-If you encounter a `UnicodeDecodeError`, ensure that `source.sg` uses UTF-8 encoding.
-Save the file with UTF-8 encoding in your text editor or IDE.

 ### Common Errors
 - **Repetition Error**: Triggered when an operator or delimiter is repeated unnecessarily (e.g., `/////`, `+++++`).